"`Painleve 34"' equation: equivalence test: Equivalence test

 }

 For the equation (\ref{sul34b}) with zero parameter $\beta$ all conditions of Theorem 1 are hold.
-So it is equivalent to Painleve II equation (\ref{p2}) with zero parameter $a$.
+So it is equivalent to Painlev\'e II equation (\ref{p2}) with zero parameter $a$.
 The corresponding change of variables $x=-\sqrt[3]{2}\tilde x,$ $ y=-\sqrt[3]{2}{\tilde y}^2$ transforms equation (\ref{sul34b}) (that is written in variables $(x,y)$) into equation (\ref{p2}) (that is written into variables $(\tilde x,\tilde y)$) with the parameter $a=0.$